Master Tourism Destination Management

 • More examples can be found here.

-Cooperation with an external commissioner
+Cooperation with an external client

 Research location